-Anger is the external manifestation of our feelings of frustration projected towards others.
+Anger is often nothing more than the external manifestation of our feelings of frustration projected towards others.
 If I’m angry, chances are I feel frustrated about something in my environment, something I can’t change.
 Instead of dealing with the root cause, I choose to unleash my frustration on someone else.
 The situation may not improve but it sure feels good to get the anger out of my system.

 Early on in life, children observe situations in which anger is used by those around them as a seemingly reasonable and effective response.
 They learn, through observation, how and when it’s appropriate to use anger in stressful social situations.
 It’s only then that we start seeing children exhibit and express anger as an emotion.

-However, you’ll never see an angry baby and there’s a good reason for that.
-Emotions such as anger, hatred, and fear, are more complex in that they require recognition of social constructs such as self and others.
+You’ll never see an angry baby and there’s a good reason for that.
+Emotions such as anger, hatred, and fear, as experienced by adults, are more complex in that they require recognition of social constructs such as self and others.
 This is why young children seem fearless; they have no concept of self to be protective of.
 Similarly, you need to be angry at someone or at something, and it takes a few more months for children to develop a sense of individuals as durable entities with personalities that they can interact with.
 Even then, they don’t exhibit anger as an emotion.

 They then learn over the next few months, through observation of those around them, what it means to be angry and how that emotion can be used as a tool in social situations.
 It’s then, and only then, that we start seeing children exhibit anger in their behavior.
 They watch mom or dad or the babysitter turn red with anger, yell and scream, and then calm down.
 The first few times they witness this, the look on their faces is one of confusion and incomprehension.
 They have no idea what they’re witnessing.

 Wait, what is this?
 I don’t recognize this behavior.
-Why is he (or she) getting all worked up and screaming?
+Why is (s)he getting all worked up and screaming?
 This doesn’t make any sense.
 What objective does that achieve?
 I’m so confused.

-I can either pick up these toys my brother left on the ground or I can yell at him for being inconsiderate and lazy.
+I can either pick up these toys my brother left here or I can yell at him for being inconsiderate and lazy.
 Wow, that does make me feel good.
 Lesson learned.

 But, you’ll say, anger and aggression have been seen in many other species as well.
 Just look at the apes.
 It’s in our genes.